dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-enrichment/index.md

 There are special "fields" we recommend to use in Segments that are called Primary Grail Field, Host Group is one of them.
 We will show you how to add other relevant Primary Grail Fields (and Tags) directly from the Dynatrace Environment.

-1. Go to the `Deployment Status` page within the Dynatrace tenant, filter by the host group of the team (`onPrem_easytrade_staging`), click on all the hosts (just 1 for us), modify host properties, and click on `Run action`
+1. Go to the `Deployment Status` page within the Dynatrace tenant, filter by the host group of the team (`easytrade`), click on all the hosts (just 1 for us), modify host properties, and click on `Run action`

 ![](../../assets/images/deploymentstatus.png)